Pam Cooking Spray Explosion and Burn Lawyer

-Some victims had to undergo surgeries and rehabilitation (for third-degree burns), while one was in a medically induced coma for two weeks after the incident.
-Most of the victims seeking restitution will have lifelong scarring from their burn injuries.
+Some victims had to undergo surgeries and rehabilitation (for third-degree burns), while one was in a medically induced coma two weeks after the incident.
+Most of the victims seeking restitution will have lifelong scarring from their cooking spray injuries.

-Manufacturers pressurize cooking spray cans so the propellant can create an effective product.
+Manufacturers pressurize cooking spray cans so the fuel can create an effective product.
 Pressurized cans, however, come with certain risks.
-Excessive heat, faulty valves, can corrosion, or punctures can all cause cans to rapidly depressurize.
+Excessive heat, faulty valves, corrosion, or punctures can all cause cans to depressurize rapidly.

 In severe cases, these cans can explode and cause major fires.
-Spray can explosions can lead to serious burn injuries, shrapnel injuries, and damage to the eyes and ears.
+Pam spray explosions can lead to serious burn injuries, shrapnel injuries, and damage to the eyes and ears.
 All pressurized spray cans come with this risk.

 Some models of Pam cooking spray contain a special design Conagra, the maker of Pam, used sporadically over the last few years.
-Although Conagra stopped using this design earlier this year, it did not issue a recall of the thousands of cans of already shipped products.
+Although Conagra stopped using this design earlier this year, it did not recall the thousands of cans of already shipped products.

 What We Know About Pam Cooking Spray Burn Explosion Lawsuits